 Through his development work on HBNN network solutions, Yash has identified areas that look promising for future implementations.
 “I hope to apply this methodology of inference and training to edge devices.
 I believe these techniques will shine in drone intelligence and collaborative robots.
 I also think this will be a very useful platform for companies that need to train and prototype neural network models frequently.
 Use cases, such as multi-agent reinforcement learning and self-driving cars, could also benefit from this infrastructure to accelerate learning and make the process more efficient.”

-The Intel AI Academy has several interesting videos that explore artificial intelligence.
+The Intel AI Developer Program has several interesting videos that explore artificial intelligence.
 The Introduction to OpenMP, presented by Tim Mattson, was very helpful when I was getting started,” Yash said.
 “In retrospect, I would have read the seminal research papers in the field more carefully.
 Some small details that play a major role in the implementation are very easy to miss and can hamper progress.”

 As a final thought, Yash commented, “I would recommend that everyone interested in this topic inspect this GitHub* repository for a binary implementation of convolution and GEMM.
 Also, here is a great repository to learn more about the implementations of the concept in detail.”